dpheitmeyer/nature-of-america-astro/README.md

 Here's a list of things that I wanted to get to, but will need to wait until the next release:

-- basic site tests
+- I'd like to add basic site tests for pages and unique titles would be a good addition
-- implement LeafletJS Map with a Vue component instead of Astro.
+- I'd like to implement LeafletJS Map with a Vue component instead of Astro.
 However, since the map is most of the page, I don't think I would gain that much with Vue and Astro's island architecture.
-- helper function to get sorted panes collection.
-I call this once each in `index.astro` and `map.astro` so it isn't huge, but still repeated code.
+- A utility function to get the sorted panes collection might be useful.
+Currently, I the sorted panes are retrieved once each in `index.astro` and `map.astro` so it isn't huge, but still repeated code.
-- for the single stamps that are part of the panes, for the Great Plains Prairie, I have both the image and description.
+- Data improvements for single stamps.
+For the single stamps that are part of the panes, for the Great Plains Prairie, I have both the image and description.
 For other panes, I only have the images displayed.
 I would like to put the titles/descriptions of the single stamps for all the panes.
+- Navigation improvements for the panes.
+Currently the "Stamp Panes" link in the site navigation (Home | Stamp Panes | First Issue Map) goes to the  home page where the panes are all listed.
+I'd like to implement an "on hover drop down" so it would be possible to select another pane detail page from a pane detail page.

 ## Installation and Running